01-Harshit/Contri-tracker/README.md

 Teachers get complete control to create projects, assign tasks, and track every student's contribution.
 Students get a clean workspace to join projects, collaborate in groups, submit work, and evaluate peers — making the entire academic project lifecycle transparent, organized, and efficient.

+To ensure backend stability and seamless integration, all REST API endpoints have been thoroughly tested and verified via **Postman** (covering full CRUD workflows).
+A ready-to-import Postman collection is included in the project for instant API testing.

 ---

 ## ✨ Features